PolicyServer/PolicyServer.Local/README.md

 }
 ```

-The value of the `sub` claim is used to determine role membership at runtime.
+The value of the user's `sub` claim is used to determine role membership at runtime.

 Additionally identity roles coming from the authentication system can be mapped to application roles, e.g.: